Top Tips for Driving in The Summer

 Top up your windscreen wash

 During the Summer, we often forget to top up our windscreen wash, thinking that we’ll only need our windscreen wash for the gritty winter weather.
-However, there is still cause in the summer as bugs and smearing is lethal when the sun is shining and obscuring your vision.
+However, there is still cause in the summer as bugs and smearing are lethal when the sun is shining and obscuring your vision.

 Dazzle from the Sun can very easily disrupt your vision and consequently cause accidents.
 The first and perhaps most obvious thing to do is to slow down, leaving a large gap between you and the car in front.
 Wearing sunglasses and making sure your windscreen is clean also makes a huge difference, being a surprisingly effective way of countering glare in even the sunniest of conditions.
 Finally, dipping your headlights whilst driving in Summer can also help increase your visibility to other drivers.